mjb logo

 State Taxes

-In California, SDI and CPFL benefits are not subject to state income taxes, providing some relief.
+In California, SDI and CPFL benefits are not subject to state income taxes.
+This provides some financial relief by reducing your overall tax burden at the state level.

 Planning for Your Return to Work